alaw22/blog_aggregator/README.md

 to download it (they have installation guides for every platform).

-Once you have the go toolchain installed check to see that it set you path environment variable appropriately by typing
+Once you have the go toolchain installed check to see that it set your path environment variable appropriately by typing

 ```bash
 go version